i-ashish-07/sql_retail_sales_p1/README.md

 The goal of this project is to perform **data cleaning, exploration, and business analysis** using SQL queries.

 ---
+## 🎯Objectives
+1) Set up a retail sales database: Create and populate a retail sales database with the provided sales data.
+2) Data Cleaning: Identify and remove any records with missing or null values.
+3) Exploratory Data Analysis (EDA): Perform basic exploratory data analysis to understand the dataset.
+4) Business Analysis: Use SQL to answer specific business questions and derive insights from the sales data.

 ## 🗂️ Dataset Structure
 The project creates a table named **`sales`** with the following columns: